-We presented deceptive secret sharing techniques that work with both XOR secret sharing and Shamir's threshold secret sharing.
-We presented analyses, which showed that the techniques permit tunable security, i.e. a tradeoff between security and overhead, by varying a single parameter.
-A prototype deployed in CloudLab was used to show that our techniques have acceptable latency and, with appropriate parameter choices, also can achieve high availability.
+We presented new deceptive secret sharing techniques that work with both XOR secret sharing and Shamir's polynomialbased threshold secret sharing.
+We evaluated both the overhead and security of the proposed techniques and showed that they permit tunable security, i.e. a tradeoff between security and overhead, by varying one parameter of the techniques.
+A Cloudlab prototype was used to show that our techniques have acceptable latency and very high availability.